LukeHunter1991/Inventory_Management_System/README.md

 <a id="questions-and-contacts"></a>
 ## Questions and Contacts

-Questions about application can be reffered to the author's [GitHub account](https://github.com/LukeHunter1991) or you can [Contact Us](mailto:fill-up-your-emails) directly over an email.
+Questions about application can be reffered to the author's [GitHub account](https://github.com/LukeHunter1991) or you can [Contact Me](mailto:luke.hunter9@gmail.com) directly over an email.